 Is it possible to see Madeira without a car?

 It’s possible to see Madeira using only public transport, but not recommended.
 Public transport services are fragmented among multiple companies and few bus lines run with any kind of regularity.
-Rent a car or use the Bolt App (Use code KEITHLSJ for €5 Discount) for taxis.
+Rent a car or use the taxi app called Bolt (Use code KEITHLSJ for €5 Discount) for taxis.

 Are there buses in Madeira?